 - To assess avalanche hazards in the terrain

-- To determine an appropriate daily ski program adapted to conditions
+- To determine an appropriate daily ski program adapted to current snow and weather conditions

-- Each area has a safety guide that works separately from the skiing groups
+- Each area has a safety guide that works separately from the ski groups

 - Continuous exchange of information between CMH heli-ski areas and the Canadian Avalanche Association